-Primers can be the most important part.
-We usually use primers even know that the paint we use advertises that you shouldn’t need a primer.
+Primers for painting cabinets can be the most important part.
+We always use primers even know that the paint we use advertises that you shouldn’t need a primer.
 Primers will give a better uniform finish and allow for a more durable and lasting finish.
-However a primer that wont actually perform could compromise the durability of your cabinet painting job.
+Many suppliers make an acceptable primer for cabinet painting including Sherwin Williams and Benjamin Moore and Zinsser.

 - Oil(or Alkyd) primers will block the yellow tannin oils from bleeding through and causing yellow staining on the finish coat.
-However they are inherently soft with great bonding.
-So although oil primers make the process easier they also allow for easy damage from fingernails or rings around the hardware where the door is opened.
-Smooth cabinets with no grain will not usually bleed through any stains other than food stains.
+However they are inherently soft with great bonding and also leave a horrible finish because they simply do not level out.
+So although oil primers make the process fool proof, they also allow for easy damage from fingernails and will always need extensive sanding to achieve professional cabinet painting results.

 - Shellac or BIN primer is an alcohol based primer that blocks and bonds VERY well.
 However the drawbacks are that BIN primer will run very easily, the smell is horrible, and its not water or heat tolerant so it will not work well around the stove and especially the dishwasher area.